 Ah, Chicago-style giardiniera, the beloved Italian inspired condiment that took the Windy City by storm!
 This pickled veggie recipe is the perfect combo of tangy, spicy, and slightly sour flavors that can liven up so many dishes.
-As Chicago natives, we think it’s the ultimate culinary superhero that saves your sandwiches, salads, pizzas, and more from being boring and bland.
-It even takes great on our mojo roasted pork shoulder!
+As a Chicago native, I think it’s the ultimate culinary superhero that saves your sandwiches, salads, pizzas, and more from being boring and bland.
+It even takes great on my mojo roasted pork shoulder!

 Table of Contents

 - It’s Versatile: This condiment can be used in so many ways!
-We love it as a topping for sandwiches, salads, and pizzas or as a condiment for meats and cheeses.
+I love it as a topping for sandwiches, salads, and pizzas or as a condiment for meats and cheeses.

 - Flavor: The combination of pickled vegetables, herbs, and spices in this recipe creates a tangy, slightly sour, and spicy flavor that can elevate just about any dish.

 - Health benefits: A rich source of nutrients and contains health-supporting probiotic bacteria, as it is naturally fermented.
 And let’s not forget it’s packed full with lots of veggies!